Pennsylvania Route 512: History

 When routes were first legislated in Pennsylvania in 1911, what is now PA 512 was legislated as part of Legislative Route 165 between Wind Gap and Bangor and Legislative Route 166 between Bangor and Upper Mount Bethel Township.
 When the U.S. Highway System was established in 1926, the section of paved road between Bangor and Mount Bethel was designated as part of US 611, which ran concurrent with PA 2.

 The road between Wind Gap and Bangor was also a paved road.
 By 1928, the roadway between Bethlehem and Bath existed as a paved road.
 PA 512 was first designated in 1928 to run from PA 12 (now PA 191) in Hecktown north to PA 12 (Sullivan Trail) in Wind Gap, heading north to Moorestown before continuing northeast along its current alignment to Wind Gap.
-At this time, the entire length of PA 512 was unpaved, with the portion of road between PA 12 and PA 45 (now PA 248) under construction.
+PA 512 was then unpaved with the portion of road between PA 12 and PA 45 (now PA 248) under construction.

 In 1928, PA 202 was designated to run from PA 12 (Broadway) in Wind Gap east to US 611 (Main Street) in Bangor along a paved road.
 Also, the concurrent PA 2 designation was removed from US 611 by this time.

 In the 1930s, PA 512 was realigned at Moorestown to head south to US 22/PA 12 (Elizabeth Avenue) in Bethlehem, following its current alignment south and entering Bethlehem on Center Street.
-A portion of PA 946 was designated on the former alignment of PA 512 between Hecktown and Moorestown.
-By this time, the entire route was paved.
+A portion of PA 946 was designated on the former alignment of PA 512 between Hecktown and Moorestown, which by then had been entirely paved.

 PA 202 was renumbered to PA 702 in April 1935 in order to avoid duplication with US 202, which was designated in Pennsylvania in 1934.
 Also, the portion of road between Bangor and Mount Bethel became the northern segment of PA 712 following the rerouting of US 611 to a different alignment to the east.

 The PA 702 and PA 712 designations were decommissioned in the 1940s.

-By 1976, the northern terminus of PA 512 was extended from Wind Gap east to PA 611, following the former sections of PA 702 and PA 712.
+In 1976, the northern terminus of PA 512 was extended from Wind Gap east to PA 611, following the former sections of PA 702 and PA 712.
 Also, the southern terminus was cut back to its current location at the interchange with the US 22 freeway.

 Major intersections

 PA 512 Truck

-Pennsylvania Route 512 Truck is a truck route around a weight-restricted bridge over the Bushkill Creek on which trucks over 35 tons and combination loads over 40 tons are prohibited.
-The route follows PA 946 and PA 248.
-It was signed in 2013.
+Pennsylvania Route 512 Truck was a truck route around a weight-restricted bridge over the Bushkill Creek on which trucks over 35 tons and combination loads over 40 tons were prohibited.
+The route followed PA 946, Cherry Hill Road, Noff Road, and Bushkill Center Road.
+It was signed in 2013, but it was removed in 2016 following a bridge repair.